Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

 | cpu                | Number | Number of host CPUs.          |
 | images             | Number | Number of images.             |
 | ram                | Bytes  | Total host memory.            |

+## Troubleshooting

+### Timeout while running a Podman command

+``Timeout after 8s while running `podman info --format json`.``

+The container engine did not answer within `--timeout`, which covers all Podman commands of a run together.
+A host running many containers, or an engine busy with other work, can take longer than usual.
+Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
+Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License